tio-browse/tio-browse/README.md

 TIO Browse use CMake to generate the build files.

-Run CMkae from the build directory, for example:
+Run CMake from the build directory, for example:

 ```
-cmake <source-dir> -DQt4_enabled:BOOL=ON
+cmake <source-dir> -DQt5_enabled:BOOL=ON
 ```

 The build accepts various options, the most important are summarised in the